 Still from “Wednesday Guy” filmed by Sam Teichman

-I haven’t taken off the costume in years.
-I cry when I unzip the costume, as if I am unzipping my own skin, because it represents a kind of surrender.
-I can’t be a child anymore, nor am I a legendary beauty, and as I take off the costume I don’t know what else to be, so I run a bath for myself and contemplate drowning.
-I go from Snow White to Ophelia in seconds flat.
+One of the final scenes of the video is me crying as I unzip the costume, as if I am unzipping my own skin, because it represents a kind of surrender to adulthood and its inevitability, which is a kind of death in this context.
+I can’t be a child anymore, nor am I a legendary beauty, and as I take off the costume I don’t know what else to be, so I run a bath for myself and contemplate drowning, going from Snow White to Ophelia in seconds.

 "Wednesday Guy" is a torch song about a troubled but popular nerdy/artsy guy with daddy issues ("He knows a lot of big words, but he doesn't know any sentences...").
 The subtext is that the narrator is attracted to him not in spite of but because of the fact that he is so screwed up.